Argentina

 • We plant trees to compensate for our CO2 Emissions and so far, between 2018 and 2020 we sowed 60.660.550.

-In the last 5 years with help from local tourist agencies, community and political
+In the last 5 years with help from local tourist agencies and community and political

 leaders they have trained local youth to organize tourist visits to this local community.
-The local tourism program has had many positive results: creating jobs for the youth of their community, bringing in outside local and international interest and investments into the community.
+The local tourism program has had many positive results: creating jobs for the youth of their community and bringing in outside local and international interests and investments into the community.

 Say Hueque is proud to be involved in this program and to actively work with